 Massive wildfires are often destructive, devastating and terrifying, which may be noted at any land around the world.
-With population growth, however, the number and intensity of wildfires have been increasing in recent years.
+With climate change, both the number and intensity of wildfires seem to have been increasing in recent years.

-Following five hottest years, July 2019 was a record-breaking month on record.
-According to the World Meteorological Organization, the average global temperature in July 2019 was 1.71 degrees Fahrenheit (0.95 degree Celsius) above the 20th century average.
-Many nations in Europe, Africa, Asia and America shattered heat records.
-Numerous wildfires broke out in 2019.
+According to the World Meteorological Organization, the average global temperature in the summer of 2019 was 1.71 degrees Fahrenheit (0.95 degree Celsius) above the 20th century average.
+Many nations in Europe, Africa, Asia, America and Oceans shattered heat records.
+Globally, numerous alarming wildfires broke out in 2019.
 Some caused unprecedented damage.

 This article presents a brief summary of major wildfires flamed over the world in 2019.
-Overall, wildfires have scorched more than 20 million hectares (200,000 km2) of woodland and grassland around the world since the beginning of 2019.
+Overall, wildfires have scorched an estimate of more than 37.2 million hectares (370,000 km2) of woodland, grassland and rainforest around the world since the beginning of 2019.
 Here’s a look at where some major fires had been burning around the world this year.